It is common for people to think oil only comes in one of these two types: mineral or synthetic. What exactly do they mean?

 Synthetics are also commonly sourced from crude oil and go through a similar refining process as mineral oil to some extent.
 What makes it different is the additional reengineering process at its molecular level.
 If you think of how plastics are made, synthetic base oil is akin to a liquid version of them.

 Anyone with a basic knowledge of lubricant will tell you that synthetics are always superior to mineral oils.
 This generalisation can distort the fact that the cost of synthetics is a lot higher than mineral oils.
 A synthetic can cost four to fifteen times more than a mineral oil so this needs to be weighed against the potential benefits.

-The demand of modern machineries is not always able to be met by mineral oil.
+The demand of modern machinery is not always able to be met by mineral oil.
 Even the best of mineral oils lack certain properties to perform in extreme conditions such as excessive temperatures (too hot or too cold).
 A situation like this will present us with no other choice but synthetics.

-ILD offer both mineral and synthetic based products in most applications.
+ILD offers both mineral and synthetic based products in most applications.
 Selection will be guided by OEM requirements, operating conditions, maintenance plan and costs.
 Needs assessment is necessary of which ILD technical can provide the right advice.